This is Part III of my history of Crosse & Blackwell. (Links to Part I and Part II.

 A factory was opened at Staverton in Wiltshire to cater for the rising demand for baked beans and tinned pasta in 1967.

-The condensed soup market was abandoned by 1966, and by 1968 C&B had fallen to a distant third in the British soup market, with a 14 percent share.
+The condensed soup market was abandoned by 1966, and by 1968 Crosse & Blackwell had fallen to a distant third in the British soup market, with a 14 percent share.

 In 1969 the main Crosse & Blackwell products in Britain were soups, baked beans, spaghetti rings, snack meals, pickles, salad cream, tomato sauce and Keiller jams, marmalade and boiled sweets.

 Nestle had managed to build Crosse & Blackwell’s market share in the British soup market to 27 percent by 1973.
-This was followed by disaster, as supermarkets began to rationalise their product lines and introduced own-label offerings.
-Between 1979 and 1986, C&B’s share of the soup market fell by almost two thirds.
-In 1982 a company-wide meeting was called to discuss the alarming fall in sales.
-By 1985 C&B accounted for less than ten percent of soup sales, and had been de-listed by some supermarket chains.
+This was followed by disaster, as supermarkets began to rationalise their product lines and introduce own-label offerings.
+Crosse & Blackwell’s share of the soup market fell by almost two thirds between 1979 and 1986.
+A company-wide meeting was called to discuss the alarming fall in sales in 1982.
+Crosse & Blackwell accounted for less than ten percent of soup sales by 1985, and had been de-listed by some supermarket chains.

-Crosse & Blackwell was identified as a singular misstep for Nestle, a company that had a well-regarded management.
+The acquisition of Crosse & Blackwell was identified as a singular misstep for Nestle, a company that had well-regarded management.
 A 1976 study in the Harvard Business Review commented, “[Nestle] is by no means flawless in its market moves – for instance, the company probably regrets its acquisition years ago of Crosse & Blackwell.”
 In the same article, the chairman of Nestle described Crosse & Blackwell soups as a commodity business, an admission that the brand could no longer command a premium price among consumers.

 Nestle sold the loss-making Keiller preserve and confectionery works in Dundee to a local company in 1981.
-The loss-making former Keiller factory at Silvertown, London, was closed in 1985 with the loss of 500 jobs.
+The loss-making former Keiller factory at Silvertown, London, was closed with the loss of 500 jobs in 1985.
 Pickle manufacture was transferred to Peterhead.

 Crosse & Blackwell focused mainly on soup, Branston pickle and sauces, and Waistline salad cream by 1982.